haguro/termcord/README.md

 `termcord` is a terminal session recorder written in Go.

+## Installation
+1. Install Go.
+2. Run `go get -u github.com/haguro/termcord/cmd/termcord`.

 ## Features and usage
 `termcord` is still a *work in progress* and currently only supports minimal functionality.

-To start a recording session (session will be written to a file named _termcording_)
+To start a recording session (session will be written to a file named "termcording")

 ```
 $ termcord